 Get Purposeful: Use email marketing for an invitation, a coupon, a freebie, a series of educational emails.
-Have a point to why you are sending out this email, not a generic update because its a new month.
+Have a point as to why you are sending out this email, not a generic update because it’s a new month.

 Give Give Give Ask Strategy: Have you heard of the give-give-give-ask model?
-Balance between giving and asking with your emails.
+There is an important balance between giving and asking with your emails.
 Give advice, give a coupon, give some freebies or bonus content.
-When its time to launch a new project, sell a new piece of merch or you need your audience to show up for you, send an email with your ask.
+When it’s time to launch a new project, sell a new piece of merch or you need your audience to show up for you, send an email with your ask.
 This way every email doesn’t feel like a sales pitch.

 Segment your Audiences: By spending a few more minutes organizing your contacts when you add them to your list you can build segmented audiences groups who you can specifically target with marketing materials they want to read and open.
 That way you’re not sending a workshop opportunity to someone who is an art collector who would never take your class.